pratikthanki/pratikthanki.github.io/experience.md

 - Responsible for scaling the quant research, investment and portfolio management platforms.
 - Defined SLAs and improved observbility which made the platforms more reliable.
 - Leveraging AWS CDK for custom scheduling and backtesting applicaions used across the quant engineering group.
+- Designed tooling for templated creation of new C# projects to improve developer efficiency.
+- Improved processing of end-of-day modelling with distributed caching service deployed on ECS.

 ##### [Barings](https://barings.com/) - Senior Software Engineer (Nov 2021 - Aug 2022) | London, England